kaiulrich/kulrich_CarND-LaneLines-P1/writeup.md

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function.
 First I sorted the linesegments by their signature (positiv / negativ) slope. (segments with slope < 0.2 and slope > -0.2 are ignored)
 Than I calculated the average slope and the average intercept of the two sets of linesegments.
-So now it is possiple to calculate the start and end points of the two extrapolated lines. y1 is the bottom of the image. y2 is the smaller y coordinate of the mask.
+Now it is possiple to calculate the start and end points of the two extrapolated lines. y1 is the bottom of the image. y2 is the smaller y coordinate of the mask.